m-e-r-l-i-n/icpc-india/README.md

 Concluding notes:<br>
 <ul>
-<li>In case there is any error, or I have missed out on anything, or there exist better alternatives, feel free to suggest in the comments.</li>
+  <li>This isn't an <b>ultimate</b> list, a lot of data is still missing.
+In case anyone finds anything worth adding here, feel free to suggest.
+Also, in case there is any error, or there exist better alternatives, do let me know that as well.</li>
 <li>I uploaded a lot of data on github because I was unsure if the sites would be active in the distant future.
 Already enough links are down.</li>
 <li>A lot of material in this blog has been taken from <a href="https://www.codechef.com/icpc">Codechef</a>.
 Kudos to them.</li>
 <li>I have linked most of the contests to the <a href="https://icpc.global/">ICPC Site</a>.
 It contains standings, problems, reports and also the local website links (some links might not work, I have added as many as I could find, maybe googling will help).
 Explore around to find all details.</li>